SmartMirrorUmbrella/MMM-Cam/README.md

 this.sendNotification("TAKE-SELFIE", {
   option: {
     shootCountdown: 1,
-    displayResult: false,
     playShutter: false,
     displayCountdown: false,
-    // only these 4 properties are available.
+    // only these 3 properties are available.
   }
 })
 //or